 The church's responsibility to single parents and older widows is outlined in 1 Timothy 5:16.
 Here we run into the phrase "widows indeed."
 These are widows who have no one to support them.
 They are out there by themselves.
 For these women, the next line of defense is the church.
 The church is an extended family.
 That's how God meant the church to be viewed.
 The Greek word for church means a "called-out people."
-In the New Testament, the church always referred to people, not buildings.
+In the New Testament, "church" always referred to people not buildings.

 In fact, Paul told Timothy to treat the people in the church as his fathers and mothers and brothers and sisters (1 Timothy 5:1-2).
 We call each other brothers and sisters in Christ because God views the church as an extension of our family.
-It is God's family, and He is the Father (3:15).
-Jesus Christ is also called our elder brother (Romans 8:29).
+It is God's family, and He is the Father.
+Jesus Christ is also called our elder brother.
 These relationships are especially important when it comes to caring for single parents and their children, because it helps us to understand that when God talks about the church He is referring to His family.

 You get the idea.
 The church gathers on Sunday and then it scatters, but it never quits being the church, just like a family doesn't stop being a family just because the members scatter to school and work in the morning.
-That's why Paul can tell the church to care for its single parents and widows who are alone, because the church is to function every day.
+That's why Paul can tell the church to care for its single parents and widows who are alone: because the church is to function every day.

 It is important to see how God designed the church to function as a family for those who don't have an immediate family to fall back on for help and support.
 The book of James is called a general epistle, but we know that the author was writing to an assembly of believers because of what he said in James 2:2-the context is the church.
-Now go back to 1:27: "This is pure and undefiled religion in the sight of our God and Father [in this family relationship], to visit orphans and widows in their distress, and to keep oneself unstained by the world."
+Now go back to 1:27: "Pure and undefiled religion in the sight of our God and Father is this [in this family relationship]: to visit orphans and widows in their distress, and to keep oneself unstained by the world."

-God says that your relationship to the single-parent family determines how truly Christian you are!
+God says that your relationship to the single-parent family determines how truly Christian you are.
 The issue is not how you treat the rich and famous but how you treat those who are in distress, the ones Jesus called the "least" of His brothers (Matthew 25:40).
 These are the people who don't have any reputation, recognition, or esteem.
 It is what you do for them that reveals how deeply your religion has penetrated your heart.

 So the church has the responsibility to care for the orphan and the widow as part of God's extended family.
+Such care is to be done in an accountable and responsible way so as to increase personal responsibility and not an entitlement of longterm dependency.
 We are the ones who are to provide the support mechanism for those people who need it.
-That is why the social service ministry at our church Dallas is so comprehensive and expanding all the time.
-Whether it is helping someone with job training or skill development, helping a person get an equivalent high school education, or providing food and clothing for more immediate needs, we are committed to taking care of those in need in our assembly.
+That is why the social service ministry at our church in Dallas is so comprehensive and is expanding all the time.
+Whether it is helping someone with job training or skill development, helping a person get an equivalent to a high school education, or providing food and clothing for more immediate needs, we are committed to taking care of those in need in our assembly, and as much as possible, even to those beyond (Galatians 6:10).